awssecwestafrica/community-processes/README.md

 * The names of all our leaders are available publicly

 ### CORE Leadership (Active)
-* The CORE leadership is made up of seven people (four males and three females)
+* The CORE leadership is made up of four people (one male and three females)
   * Nwojiji Blessing
   * Tolulope Adeleke
   * Promise Uche Nwachukwu